julien-c/mongovel/README.md

 Most MongoDB packages for Laravel insist on abstracting away the PHP driver and implementing a SQL-like, full-fledged query builder.
 We think the PHP driver for Mongo is great by itself and Mongo's expressiveness out-of-the-box is actually what makes it awesome.

-In that spirit, Mongovel is a thin wrapper over the PHP driver that makes it more Eloquent-like:
+In that spirit, Mongovel is a **thin wrapper over the PHP driver that makes it more Eloquent-like**:
-* you'll be able to access models like objects, not arrays
+* you'll be able to **access models like objects**, not arrays
-* you'll get query results as Laravel Collections
+* you'll get query results as **Laravel Collections**
-* and some more syntactic sugar, like Facade-inspired static shortcuts to make the whole experience more elegant.
+* and some more syntactic sugar, like Facade-inspired **static shortcuts** to make the whole experience more elegant.
 And remember, you always keep the full power of Mongo methods.
 We're sure you'll love it!

 ### Usage overview